radiant-rstats/radiant.design/cran-comments.md

 ## Resubmission

 This is a resubmission.
+In this version I require shiny version 1.8.0 which fixed a bug that caused issues in the radiant apps.
+See NEWS.md for details.

+## Test environments

+* macOS (ARM) and R 4.3.2
+* win-builder (devel)

+## R CMD check results

+There were no ERRORs, WARNINGs, or NOTEs.

+# Previous cran-comments

+## Resubmission

+This is a resubmission.
 In this update I address a documentation issue connected to roxygen2

 ## Test environments